wfernandes/outlook-chrome-extension/README.md

-# Outlook Chrome Extension
+# Outlook Web UXtras

-A chrome extension plugin that does some specific actions for the outlook web client.
+A chrome extension plugin that does provides some specific actions to improve the UX for the outlook web client.

-## Current functionality
+## Current Features

 ### Open Calendar Sidebar
 It opens the calendar sidebar in `https://outlook.office.com/mail/*`.

 ![outlook calendar sidebar](./docs/images/calendar-sidebar.png)

 ### Toggle Request Response in Calendar

-*NOTE* This feature only works when creating a calendar in an external chrome window.
+**NOTE** This feature *currently* only works when creating a calendar in an external window.

-Currently there is no way in the outlook settings to turn off `Request response`.
+Currently, there is no way in the outlook settings to turn off `Request response`.

 In order to NOT force meeting attendees to turn off `Email